manuelbuil/k3s/docs/adrs/multus.md

 * K3s includes the multus and whereabouts CNI plugins as part of its multi-exec cni binary.
 However, the whereabouts binary is using very old dependencies which would creep in CVEs.
 Moreover, the size of the K3s binary would increase more than 10%, something not acceptable for a something that the vast majority of K3s users will not enable

+* Use a helm chart where we specify the datadir where it should deploy the extra plugin binaries (e.g. multus), we call that directory the CNI bin directory.
+The problem is that all nodes in the cluster do not necessarily share the same CNI bin directory and if we use /var/lib/rancher/data/$SHA/bin, that $SHA will change with each K3s build

 ### Limitations